 'Nothing is a waste of time if you use the experience wisely.'

 University life may appear to be more unstructured in comparison to school or work.
-There may seem to be lots of 'free time' between lectures and tutorials.
+There may seem to be lots of 'free time' between classes and seminars.
 However, university students are expected to spend more time in independent study and to devote an average of 10 hours per week to each unit.
 You may need even more time if you are new to university study and new to Australia.

 - How many units are you studying?